 Suggestions included a dog (maybe a schnauzer?) or a lion but a few agreed it looked like the extraterrestrial creature from the movie Alien.
 Ugh!
 Scary.
 I prefer to stick with the puppy.
-Let us know what you think it looks like in the comments below.
+What do you see?

 We saw lots of beautiful cedars and oaks that have grown undisturbed since the land was last logged around the turn of the century.
 Several were growing through and around the limestone.

 A land study conducted by the Land Trust of North Alabama when the property was acquired showed that red cedar and Muhlenberg’s oak were the dominant species but there is a diverse variety of plant life present despite dry soil conditions due to the limestone drainage described above.
 We also spotted a few large shag bark hickory trees and two trees that had grown together to look like one.